bptlab/argos-frontend/README.md

 ## Deplyoment
 Argos frontend uses Docker for a simple deployment process.
-Call ```docker build . -t bptlab/argos-frontend:latest -t bptlab/argos-frontend:[VERSION]``` to create a new docker-container (replace VERSION using a sufficient version-number e.g.: 1.1.0).
+- ```docker build . -t bptlab/argos-frontend:latest -t bptlab/argos-frontend:[VERSION]``` to create a new docker-container (replace VERSION using a sufficient version-number e.g.: 1.1.0).

-Afterwards switch to your deplyoment system, make sure all necessary dependencies are running (Unicorn and Argos backend) and call ```docker run --name argos-frontend --link argos-backend:backend -d bptlab/argos-frontend:latest```.
+- Afterwards switch to your deplyoment system, make sure all necessary dependencies are running (Unicorn and Argos backend) and call ```docker run --name argos-frontend --link argos-backend:backend -d bptlab/argos-frontend:latest```.